Take-Two Interactive Software (NASDAQ:TTWO) PT Lowered to $120.00

-Take-Two Interactive Software (NASDAQ:TTWO – Get Rating) had its price objective reduced by equities researchers at BMO Capital Markets from $155.00 to $120.00 in a note issued to investors on Wednesday, Benzinga reports.
-The brokerage currently has an “outperform” rating on the stock.
-BMO Capital Markets’ price objective suggests a potential upside of 21.74% from the company’s previous close.
+Take-Two Interactive Software (NASDAQ:TTWO – Get Rating) had its target price reduced by Robert W. Baird from $140.00 to $120.00 in a report issued on Tuesday, The Fly reports.

-TTWO has been the topic of a number of other research reports.
-Oppenheimer dropped their price target on Take-Two Interactive Software from $190.00 to $180.00 in a research note on Tuesday, August 9th.
-Benchmark reduced their price objective on Take-Two Interactive Software from $180.00 to $139.00 and set a “buy” rating for the company in a research note on Tuesday.
-Wells Fargo & Company reduced their price objective on Take-Two Interactive Software from $185.00 to $132.00 and set an “overweight” rating for the company in a research note on Tuesday.
-Credit Suisse Group reduced their price objective on Take-Two Interactive Software from $137.00 to $122.00 and set a “neutral” rating for the company in a research note on Tuesday.
-Finally, Deutsche Bank Aktiengesellschaft downgraded Take-Two Interactive Software from a “buy” rating to a “hold” rating and reduced their price objective for the stock from $200.00 to $160.00 in a research note on Wednesday, August 17th.
-One research analyst has rated the stock with a sell rating, four have assigned a hold rating and twenty have issued a buy rating to the company’s stock.
-Based on data from MarketBeat, the company currently has a consensus rating of “Moderate Buy” and an average target price of $154.04.
+A number of other research analysts have also weighed in on the stock.
+The Goldman Sachs Group raised shares of Take-Two Interactive Software from a neutral rating to a buy rating and raised their price target for the company from $131.00 to $165.00 in a research note on Wednesday, October 5th.
+Benchmark lowered their price target on Take-Two Interactive Software from $200.00 to $180.00 and set a buy rating on the stock in a research note on Monday, October 24th.
+Morgan Stanley dropped their price target on Take-Two Interactive Software from $195.00 to $190.00 and set an overweight rating for the company in a research report on Tuesday, August 9th.
+StockNews.com initiated coverage on Take-Two Interactive Software in a research note on Wednesday, October 12th.
+They issued a sell rating for the company.
+Finally, Barclays increased their price objective on Take-Two Interactive Software to $175.00 in a research note on Monday, August 15th.
+One investment analyst has rated the stock with a sell rating, four have given a hold rating and twenty have issued a buy rating to the company.
+Based on data from MarketBeat, the company presently has a consensus rating of Moderate Buy and a consensus target price of $154.04.

 Take-Two Interactive Software, Inc engages in the development, publishing, and marketing of interactive software games.
 Its products are designed for console systems, handheld gaming systems, and personal computers, including smart phones and tablets, and are delivered through physical retail, digital download, online platforms, and cloud streaming services.